 When using dried herbs and spices, these flavored oils will be good to use for up to a year.
 These oils should be used as dipping/drizzling oils rather than to cook with—they can taste a bit scorched if heated too much.

 Image by Jo Shontz

 Using fresh ingredients that still have moisture in them can lead to bacteria growth, and no-one wants to poison their friends.
 If you’re dead-set on using fresh herbs, then your method of oil-flavoring will be a bit different, and you’ll prepare this just a day or two before gifting it.

 Heat the oil in a saucepan on medium heat, add the flavoring agents, and then remove from the heat to let it all steep.
 Once cooled, strain the oil and use your funnel to transfer it to your bottles, then refrigerate them.
 Tell the recipients to keep them in the fridge, and use them within 10 days.
 For fresh oils like this, it’s best to make smaller gift bottles so they’ll be used up quickly and nothing goes to waste.

 If you do decide to use fresh herbs and spices, you can place sprigs of them into the bottles as decoration: since they’ll be used in a timely fashion, they’re not likely to go rancid or moldy, and the effect of branches of rosemary or tarragon along with whole peppercorns can really be quite beautiful.

 Image by Jenny Downing

 Think of the type of food that the recipient likes to cook the most, and use the herbs and spices from that region.
-Oils can be made simple by just using one flavoring agent, or with an intricate mix with several additives for something more complex.
+Simple flavored oils can be made by just using one herb, or with an intricate mix with several additives for something more complex.

 Here are some ideas: